CSandler-Dev/MIST4610-G1-P1/README.md

 ### Query 5: Tracking Player Details and Emergency Contacts

-**Description:** Retrieves the player's name, the team they belong to, the name of their emergency contact, and the relationship of the contact to the player.
+**Description:** Retrieves the player's name, the team they belong to, the name of their emergency contact, and the relationship of the contact to the player for players in the Athens Spring Open.

 **Justification:** This query provides a clear overview of player details and their associated emergency contacts, which is essential for organizational and safety purposes.
 Having quick access to this information ensures that the club can respond effectively in case of emergencies and maintain accurate records for all participants.
 This enhances the overall safety and operational efficiency of the club.